jpineda30/react-portafolio/README.md

 ## About the portafolio

 This version of my portafolio uses react as a framework.
-The information about my resume and my proyects are stored in a json file that is imported by de elments to display the information in the adecuate place so any adition to the json automaticly updates the layout.
+The information about my resume and my proyects are stored in a json file that is imported by the elments to display the information in the adecuate place.
+Any adition to the json automatically updates the layout.

 <img src="./img/preview.bmp"/>